fluree/docs.flur.ee/src/content/0.15.0/docs/start/ledger-operations.md

 ### Creating a New Ledger
 You can create a new ledger through the user interface, or through the APIs.
 You have the option between creating a blank ledger or a ledger from a snapshot.

-See the section for [creating a new ledger in Fluree Anywere](/api/downloaded-endpoints/downloaded-examples#-new-db) or in [Fluree On-Demand](/api/hosted-endpoints/hosted-examples#-api-action-new-database) (for Fluree On-Demand, you may have to change your version number).
+See the section for [creating a new ledger in Fluree Anywere](/api/downloaded-endpoints/downloaded-examples#-new-db).
+You will need to change your version number to test the feature in [Fluree On-Demand](/api/hosted-endpoints/).

 ### Snapshotting a Ledger